SIAM NATURAL

 (11) Enig, MG: Coconut Oil: An Anti-bacterial, Anti-viral Ingredient for Food,

-Nutrition, Proceedings.
-Symposium on Coconut and Coconut Oil in Human Nutrition.
+Human Nutrition, Proceedings.
+Symposium on Coconut and Coconut Oil in Human

 (14) Fletcher RD, Albers AC, Albertson JN, Kabara JJ.
 Effects of monoglycerides